engineering-collaboration/book/docs/book/anatomy-of-a-code-change/monitoring-and-observability.md

 By the execution context, RequestId.
 This allows to directly correlate logs and traces that correspond to the same execution context.
 It also allows to correlate logs from different components of a distributed system that participated in the particular request execution. request id and hop counter additional to time or hard reference to trace.
 Extending the log execution context with a trace context we may granularly aggregate logs.
 It is a standard practice to record the execution context (trace and span ids as well as user-defined context) in the spans.
 OpenTelemetry extends this practice to logs where possible by including TraceId and SpanId in the LogRecords.

+To consolidate our spans to a shared trace, we propagate our execution context.

 By the origin of the telemetry, also known as the Resource context.
 OpenTelemetry traces and metrics contain information about the Resource they come from.
 We extend this practice to logs by including the Resource in LogRecords.

 These 3 correlations can be the foundation of powerful navigational, filtering, querying and analytical capabilities.
 OpenTelemetry aims to record and collects logs in a manner that enables such correlations.

-## Cost of Monitoring and Observability
+## Costs of Monitoring and Observability

 Monitoring and observability is expensive.
 We value the cost of infrastructure and personnel as an investment in future growth and market competitiveness.
 We start with the minimum monitoring solution that has the greatest impact on costumers as the additional infrastructure needed quickly out-costs our actual product.
 Providing full site reliability features to our product .